 There are plenty of reasons why people get into playing Premier League Fantasy Football.
 Maybe you’re just looking to spice up how you follow the Premier League, or an FPL mini league might be the talk of the office and you’d like to get involved.
 You might even just be a big fan of stats, and want to put that knowledge to good use.

 So, to find the info you need here’s a guide to FPL – how to play, what everything does, common strategies, and more.

 How do I pick my FPL team?

 Upon signing up, you’ll be able to choose your players while being allocated a budget of £100m, putting together a 15-man squad.
 You’ll have 2 goalkeepers, 5 defenders, 5 midfielders, and 3 forwards.

 You’ll select 11 starters each week, with 4 being selected for the bench.
 If any of your starting XI don’t feature at all, a sub will take their place.
 You will select the ordering of the subs, so your preferred option can be picked as your first sub.

 Building an FPL squad requires plenty of balance.
-Players will be required for the bench, and you won’t be able to have 11 superstars in your starting lineup.
-Cheaper players who provide value for money is a key part of putting together a winning FPL team, on top of choosing the right premium options at the right time.
+Players will be required for the bench, and you won’t be able to have 11 expensive superstars in your starting lineup.
+Cheaper players who provide value for money is a key part of putting together a successful FPL team, on top of choosing the right premium options at the right time.

-How can I change my team each week?
+How can I change my FPL team each week?

 As the game launches prior to the start of the season, you’ll be given unlimited transfers to help you build your squad before the first gameweek.
 After the opening gameweek, you’ll be given 1 free transfer a week, allowing you to sell a player to bring in a new one.